sethaxen/ucsfdown/README.md

 To use `aggiedown` from [RStudio](http://www.rstudio.com/products/rstudio/download/):

-1) Ensure that you have already installed LaTeX and the fonts described above, and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
+1) Ensure that you have already installed LaTeX and the fonts described above, and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/) and [R](https://cran.r-project.org/).
 You can use `aggiedown` without RStudio.
 For example, you can write the Rmd files in your favourite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
 But RStudio is probably the easiest tool for writing both R code and text in your thesis.

 2) Install the `bookdown` and `aggiedown` packages: